FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/overview/r_st_Axway_and_third-party_software_support.md

 Operating systems are supported both on hardware or Type-1 hypervisors.
 If Axway suspects that the virtualization layer is the root cause of an incident, the customer may be required to contact their virtualization support provider to resolve it.

-While <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> is expected to function properly in a virtual environment, there may be performance implications which can invalidate typical deployment recommendations.
+While {{< SecureTransport/componentshortname  >}} is expected to function properly in a virtual environment, there may be performance implications which can invalidate typical deployment recommendations.

 Only 64-bit operating systems are supported.